 Be very careful as gold looking Chinese counterfeit products are a real issue in our industry and are used daily to try and take advantage of unknowing or 'lowest price at all cost' would be gold bullion buyers.

 More often than not, these counterfeit gold frauds go undetected for years or even go unreported due to the embarrassment it may cause the person who fell for the scam.

-For every “I tried to buy gold below spot price” victim and gold fraud story covered on the news or in the media, we could probably multiply that figure by 10X or more in the amounts of times it goes unreported.
+For every “I tried to buy gold below spot price” victim and gold fraud story covered on the news or in the media.
+We could probably multiply that figure by 10X or more in the amounts of times this similar story has gone unreported.

-Often those who get low or unbelievable gold price conned, don't even tell their loved ones due to strong feelings of regret and humiliation.
+Often those who get low or unbelievable gold price conned, don't even tell their loved ones due to intense feelings of regret and humiliation.

 Buying Gold at Spot or Buying Gold below Spot is not Normal

 Physical gold bullion’s supply chain calls for physical gold bullion products to be sold above the gold spot price for various parts of this industry and value-added-chain, to remain solvent, and out of bankruptcy proceedings.

 If selling gold bullion in large volumes at the gold spot price was a legitimate business model, people in business would have done so long ago.